vgteam/libbdsg/bdsg/docs/rst/tutorial.rst

 Saving and Loading Graphs
 *************************

-Graphs that implement :class:`bdsg.handlegraph.SerializableHandleGraph`, such as :class:`bdsg.bdsg.ODGI`, can be saved and loaded through the :func:`bdsg.handlegraph.SerializableHandleGraph.serialize` and :func:`bdsg.handlegraph.SerializableHandleGraph.deserialize` methods.
+Graphs that implement :class:`bdsg.handlegraph.SerializableHandleGraph`, such as :class:`bdsg.bdsg.HashGraph`, can be saved and loaded through the :func:`bdsg.handlegraph.SerializableHandleGraph.serialize` and :func:`bdsg.handlegraph.SerializableHandleGraph.deserialize` methods.

 Graph File Example
 ==================